 Professional Development Units

-McCoy College graduate students are required to successfully complete their academic degree plan with a cumulative GPA of at least 3.0 in order to graduate, However, your graduate experience is not limited to the classroom; it is enhanced by honing soft skills.
+McCoy College graduate students are required to successfully complete their academic degree plan with a cumulative GPA of at least 3.0 in order to graduate.
+However, your graduate experience is not limited to the classroom; it is enhanced by honing soft skills.
 For that reason, several of our master's degree programs require students to complete a number of Professional Development Units (PDUs) as part of a co-curricular graduation requirement.

 We have developed a professional development program designed to give our graduate students a competitive advantage in their career paths.
 Every semester, we offer events with industry leaders and subject matter experts who kindly share their leadership insights and guidance.
 An example of past session titles includes Artificial Intelligence (AI), improving Emotional Intelligence (EQ) navigating difficult conversations, leveraging your strengths, building strong teams, communicating better with others, and running collaborative teams.
 Students can register and attend events based on their interest and choice.
 The first opportunity for students to earn PDUs is by attending the McCoy College Graduate Bootcamp event prior to the start of their first semester.